Mr. Daniel Roach Jr.

 BA, Williams College

-At St. Andrew's, Tad served as Dean of Students and Assistant Headmaster for Academic Affairs from 1991 to 1997.
-In July 1997, Tad began work as the School's fourth headmaster.
+At St. Andrew's, Tad served as Dean of Students, Assistant Head for Student Life, and Assistant Head of School for Academic Affairs.
+In July 1997, Tad began work as the School's fourth Head of School.

-During his tenure, Tad has continued teaching in both the English and history departments, and he serves as a faculty advisor to students each year.
-He speaks and writes extensively about school culture, educational reform, leadership and diversity.
+He speaks and writes extensively about school culture, educational reform, leadership, and diversity.
 He is the author of a chapter on Episcopal School leadership in Reasons for Being and co-authored a chapter on authentic learning at the secondary level in Transforming Undergraduate Education.
 He is a founding member of Theory to Practice, an undergraduate college initiative studying engaged learning, wellness and alcohol/drug use.
 He serves on the Board of Trustees of the S. Engelhard Center, a foundation exploring educational innovation at the college level.
-He is passionate about teaching, community, civic engagement, diversity and Buffalo sports teams.
+He is passionate about teaching, community, the work of Bryan Stevenson and the Equal Justice Initiative, civic engagement, diversity, and Buffalo sports teams.